 Valerie M. Logsdon, President

 Valerie M. Logsdon established her business in Grass Valley in 2004, assisting elderly clients with estate planning issues.
 A Certified Elder Law Attorney, she has helped families as an attorney since 2000.
 She served as the Chair of the Adult and Family Services Commission and currently is a member of the Grass Valley Rotary.
 She wholeheartedly believes in the hospice mission and has seen the positive difference hospice makes in a person’s end of life.

 Frank is a chemical engineer with a MBA that worked 35 years in various executive positions for Chevron Corp.
 He retired in 1993 as Director and President/CEO of Valent USA Corp. (a wholly owned subsidiary of Sumitomo Chemical Corp.)
 He is a third generation Californian raised in Sacramento, traveled extensively and lived in five different countries.
-He is currently active in many local organizations including the Advisory Panels for the Sierra Nevada Medical Hospital and the Center for the Arts; Financial Secretary and webmaster for the Knights of Columbus; Music in the Mountains and their Festival Chorale, Grass Valley Male Chorus and St. Patrick Church choir and webmaster.
-A past director of many corporations and locally the Alta Sierra Country Club and Music in the Mountains.
+He is currently active in many local organizations including the Knights of Columbus, St. Patrick’s Church, Sierra Nevada Memorial Hospital, Center for the Arts, and a tenor in the Grass Valley Male Voice Choir.
+A past director of many corporations and locally the Alta Sierra Country Club.
 He was inspired to join the board to try to give back the excellent care given by Hospice during his wife’s passing in 2011.